-While our main models in Tables 5 and 6 are kept simple to focus on the direct impact of online visits and effort, we run several robustness checks to discard possible confounders and to identify possible interactions between model variables.
+While our main models in Tables 5 and 6 are kept simple to focus on the direct impact of online visits and effort, we run several robustness checks to confirm that our empirical results hold across a variety of empirical specifications and instrumental variable configurations.
 We discuss below the findings and include details in the Appendix.